 No RV parking is allowed within Ketchum city limits.
 Please be respectful of the City of Ketchum and City of Sun Valley's parking rules.

 A: Yes!
 Camping is a popular option in the Sun Valley area.
-Designated campgrounds will likely be full due to Labor Day weekend holiday crowds, but there is dispersed camping off almost every dirt road in the valley.
+There is dispersed camping off almost every dirt road in the valley.
 Almost all sites will be out of cell phone range and will require some driving to find a spot, so be sure to allow yourself plenty of time to find your home for the weekend.

-Preferably no. We strongly recommend riding to the race start if you are staying in Ketchum or Sun Valley.
-All Sunday categories begin on the border of Ketchum and Sun Valley in Festival Meadows just off Sun Valley Road and are easily accessed via a paved bike path.
+A: We strongly recommend riding to the race start if you are staying in Ketchum or Sun Valley.
+All Saturday categories begin on the border of Ketchum and Sun Valley in Champions Meadow just off Sun Valley Road and are easily accessed via a paved bike path.

-We suggest that you plan to be parked and rolling to the start line no later than 7:15 a.m.
+We suggest that you plan to be parked and rolling to the start line no later than 6:30 a.m. for a 7:00 a.m. start time for the Baked and Fully Baked routes.

 A: RPI takes advantage of a wealth of world-class gravel roads in the greater Sun Valley area.
-Many of these roads head into remote regions where cell service is either limited or unavailable.
+Many of these roads head into remote regions where cell service is either severly limited or unavailable.
 Plan ahead and do not rely on cell coverage during the event.
-Download QSR GPX files and all other route files here for navigation purposes ahead of time.

 A: Yes!
-We'll have a bag drop station on Sunday morning for all riders in the Baked Potato, French Fry, and Tater Tot categories.
+We'll have a bag drop station on Saturday morning for all riders in the Fully Loaded, Baked Potato, French Fry, and Tater Tot categories.
 Your bag must have your rider number on it in order to be put in the bag drop.
-Feel free to pack a change of clothes, recovery drinks, car keys, and any other items you might need to relax and enjoy the finish line party at Festival Meadows without having to go back to your car or lodging.
+Feel free to pack a change of clothes, recovery drinks, car keys, and any other items you might need to relax and enjoy the finish line party at Champions Meadow without having to go back to your car or lodging.
 Changing tents and bike valet will also be available post-ride.

 A: The Be Good™ Foundation Party is open to anyone, and all proceeds go toward the Foundation’s mission to use the bicycle as a catalyst for healing, empowerment and evolution.
 Click here to buy your tickets!